 What happens if an extraction is recommended but isn’t performed?

-It is important to understand that extractions are generally a last resort for orthodontists when they are planning treatment.
-For most patients there may be treatment methods that can achieve better results without the need for the removal of teeth.
-An orthodontist will never suggest a tooth extraction unless it is absolutely necessary for the success of your child’s treatment.
+It is important to understand that extractions are generally the last resort for orthodontists when they are planning treatment.
+For most patients, there may be treatment methods that can achieve better results without the need for the removal of teeth.
+An orthodontist will never suggest removing a tooth unless it is absolutely necessary for the success of your child’s treatment.

 In those small percentage of cases where extractions are deemed beneficial and absolutely necessary, forging ahead with orthodontic treatment without the prescribed extractions may lead to aesthetic issues as mentioned above, as well running the risk of pushing teeth outside of the jaw bone which can lead to significant gum recession and instability.

 How to avoid the harmful side effects of orthodontic extractions?

 With proper patient evaluation, diagnosis and treatment planning by a registered specialist orthodontist you can be comfortable that any prescribed extractions will only be beneficial to the patient being treated.
 Orthodontists do not recommend elective extractions when there is any risk of negative side effects on their patient’s general well being, smile appearance and facial aesthetics.

 How will I know if my child needs to get a tooth extraction before commencing orthodontic treatment?

 Your orthodontist’s recommendations will depend on many factors, including the type of problem that needs correcting and the expected outcomes with or without extractions.
 There are often a number of possible treatment options all with their own pros and cons.
 The only way to get reliable information is to consult a specialist orthodontist who has undergone an additional three years of full-time university-based training.